gammazero/alog/README.md

 The alog package provides simple, fast asynchronous logging.
 The work and time to format log messages and write them to I/O is done by an asynchronous goroutine, allowing the calling application to continue operating without waiting for logging.

+A Logger instance generates lines of output to an io.Writer.
+Each logging operation makes a single call to the Writer's Write method.
+A Logger can be used simultaneously from multiple goroutines; it guarantees serialized access to the Writer.

 ## Example

 Using `alog` is a easy as using the stdlib logger: create an instance and start logging messages.